sparrowcode/SwiftBoost/README.md

 # SparrowKit

 Collection of native Swift extensions to boost your development.
-If you have time, please, add description and docs for functions.
+Support tvOS and watchOS.

 If you like the project, don't forget to `put star ★` and follow me on GitHub: